Pacific Gas & Electric (band): History

-Originally known as the Pacific Gas and Electric Blues Band, they shortened their name when they signed to Kent Records, releasing the album Get It On in early 1968.
+Originally known as The Pacific Gas and Electric Blues Band, they shortened their name when they signed to Power Records, releasing the album Get It On in early 1968.
 The record was not a success, but following the band's performance at the Miami Pop Festival in December 1968, they were signed by Columbia Records.

 Their first album for Columbia, Pacific Gas and Electric, was issued in 1969, but they achieved greater success with their next album, Are You Ready, in 1970.
 The title track "Are You Ready?" reached No. 14 on the Billboard Hot 100.